 As your focus shifts to the results produced by the change process, Standard Changes allows CAB to ensure a predictable level of quality of changes without having to review each one.

 Standard changes are one of the easiest and fastest way of reducing the number of changes coming to CAB.
 Let’s start with a quick description of standard changes.
-(See also The Difference Between Standard and Normal Changes in ITIL. )
+(See also The Difference Between Standard and Normal Changes in ITSM. )

 Standard changes are changes that are done frequently, considered low risk and have been CAB reviewed and approved by the change manager.